 NOTE: The BSM system will store the current operating mode when the vehicle is shut off.
-Each time the vehicle is started the previously stored mode will be recalled and used.
+Each time the vehicle is started the previously stored mode will be recalled and used display the message "Blind spot system unavailable-Astronomy zone".

-Astronomy Zone - System Temporarily Unavailable When the vehicle enters this zone the blind spot system will become temporarily unavailable and the EVIC will display the message " Blind spot system unavailable-Astronomy zone".
 The side mirrors LED's will be lit up and stay lit until the vehicle exits the zone.